Sam Mitchell

 212 Butler Library

-In her free time, Sam enjoys making art, going to see movies, writing, and cooking.
+In her free time, Sam enjoys making art, writing, collecting CDs and vinyl records, reading, and walking around the parks in upper Manhattan.